bricks-cloud/BricksLLM/README.md

 The vision of BricksLLM is to support many more large language models such as LLama2, Claude, PaLM2 etc, and streamline LLM operations.

 ## Roadmap
 - [x] Access control via API key with rate limit, cost limit and ttl
-:construction: Statsd integration
+- [ ] Statsd integration :construction:
-:construction: Logging integration
+- [ ] Logging integration :construction:
-:construction: Routes configuration
+- [ ] Routes configuration :construction:
-:construction: PII detection and masking
+- [ ] PII detection and masking :construction:

 ## Getting Started
 BricksLLM AI gateway uses postgresql to store configurations, and redis for caching.
 Therefore, they are required for running BricksLLM.